Distinguishing rule- and exemplar-based generalization in learning systems: 2-D classification example

 \subsection{Model families and nomenclature.}

-\textbf{\Gls{nn}:} We train feedforward ReLU classifiers with varying numbers of hidden layers and hidden units.
-We use the scikit-learn implementations with default parameters, run 20 times for confidence intervals.
+\textbf{\Gls{nn}:} We train feedforward \gls{relu} classifiers with varying numbers of hidden layers and hidden units.
+We use the scikit-learn implementation with default parameters, run 20 times for confidence intervals.

 \textbf{\Gls{glm}:} Parametric models allow us to formalize the feature-sparsity that characterizes rule-based learners.
 Linear logistic regression is sparse by definition (it has access to only linear features).
-We generalize this model by expanding the feature space to include a nonlinear interaction $\Phi$ and examine L1 and L2 regularization on a logistic regression over this altered feature space.
+We generalize this model by expanding the feature space to include a nonlinear interaction $\Phi$ and examine L1 and L2 regularization in a \gls{glm} over this altered feature space.

-\textbf{\Gls{gp}:} Non-parametric kernel-based models allow us to formalize exemplar-based generalization.
-We examine the performance of GPs with Radial Basis Function (RBF) kernels.
-We fit the length-scale of the kernel ~\citep{rasmussen2003gaussian} (giving $5.2$) as well as manipulate it (as a measure of ``locality'' in the decision boundaries), GP:8.0 denotes a GP with lengthscale fixed at 8.0.
+\textbf{\Gls{gp}:} Non-parametric kernel methods allow us to formalize exemplar-based generalization, where generalizations are made on the basis of feature-dense similarity to training data.
+We examine the performance of \gls{gp}s with \gls{rbf} kernels.
+We fit the kernel lengthscale using gradient descent on the log marginal likelihood of the data~\citep{rasmussen2003gaussian} (giving $5.2$) as well as vary it (adjusting ``locality'' in decision boundaries); GP:8.0 denotes a \gls{gp} with lengthscale value of 8.0.

+We can implement explicit rule- and exemplar-based models in the synthetic setting since we know the features over which to build parametric or similarity-based models respectively, so we use it to validate our measures.
+In most application domains (including those in \cref{sec:imdb,sec:celeba}) feature learning is automated~\citep{hinton2006reducing}, making it difficult to specify the corresponding \gls{glm} or \gls{gp}.